a5hlynx/xt_entropy/README.md

 # Shannon Entropy X-Tension

-A X-Tension for X-Ways Forensics, which calculates Shannon Entropy for each item.
+An X-Tension for X-Ways Forensics, which calculates Shannon Entropy for each item.

 ## Build